angelleye/paypal-wp-button-manager/README.txt

 = Create Buttons for Multiple PayPal Accounts =

-Within the plugin you may create one or more companies (PayPal accounts).
-When creating a new button, the first step is to choose which company / account you will be creating the button for.
+Within the plugin you may connect one or more accounts (PayPal accounts).
+When creating a new button, the first step is to choose which account you will be creating the button for.
 This provides the ability to create and manage buttons for any number of PayPal accounts within a single installation.

 = Options for Button Usage =